nrs-org/novelslop/content/vol_01/chap_14.typ

   "Senpai, well, my friend is interested in joining the club."
 Uta replied, then hit Mikoto with her elbow, "Hey, Mikoto, introduce yourself."

-  "Ah- good afternoon, senpai, my name is Nanba Mikoto..."
-Mikoto clumsily stringed the words in her mind, "I've been running since middle school, so would it be alright if I join the club..."
+  "Ouch- good afternoon, senpai, my name is Nanba Mikoto, a first year..."
+  Mikoto clumsily strung the words in her mind, "I've been running since middle school, so would it be alright if I join the club..."

+  Mikoto looked downwards, then glanced up, trying to avoid the curious eyesights of her senpai.
+Their eyes met, and Mikoto immediately directed her gaze elsewhere.
+It was like a confession from a romance anime.

-  Uta chuckled at her friend's inability to speak basic words, and immediately was given a glaring look from that friend.
-It was something that communicated "I'll remember this, you b*tch".
+  Uta chuckled at her friend's inability to speak basic words, and was instantly given a glaring look from that friend.
+It was something that communicated "I'll remember this, you bitch".

+  Nevertheless, as Mikoto was owing Uta many favors, her glare remained primarily a bluff.
+Knowing this, Uta was about to provoke Mikoto even more, but she felt like this was enough.

   The senpai would then let out a quiet giggle,

-  "Well, of course it's alright!"
+  "Well, of course it's alright!
+You're more than welcome!"

+  // lol
   Her face was beaming with a smile as if she was the sun.
+Under the afternoon glow, the drops of sweat on her face glittered, like marbles inside a bottle of marble soda.

+  If one was asked what "youth" is, this might have been the answer, Mona thought.

   "Really?
-Is there some sorts of entrance test I must take beforehand?"
+Are there some sorts of entrance test I must take beforehand?"

   "Entrance test?
 What do you mean?"

   "Something like 'if you can't run 100m in 20 seconds, then we won't let you join the club'..."
-Mikoto hesitantly paused, "Or maybe I'm not qualified and you are just trying to make me feel less bad?"
+Mikoto hesitantly paused, "Or maybe I'm not qualified, and you are just trying to make me feel less bad?"

-  Mikoto's face looked like it was about to burst into tears.
+  Now, her face looked like it was about to burst into tears.

   "Relax, relax!"
-The senpai worriedly said, "I said, there is no such thing here!"
+The senpai troubledly said as she shook her hands, as well as the worries in Mikoto's mind, "I said, there is no such thing here!"

   "Really?"

-  "Right!"
+  "Right!
+No such things here at all!"
+The senpai screamed.

   "You're not taking me in because I'm about to cry?"

   "No, it's not because of that!"
+She screamed even louder.

   Mikoto finally breathed a sigh of relief, while Uta almost let out her giggles.
 Noticing her friend's expression, Mikoto sent her yet another